pism/pism/doc/sphinx/getting-started.rst

 \label{fig-ivolgridseq}
 \end{figure}

-Figure :numref:`fig-ivolgridseq`, which shows time series of ice volume, also shows the cost of high resolution, however.
+:numref:`fig-ivolgridseq`, which shows time series of ice volume, also shows the cost of high resolution, however.
 The short 200 a run on the 5 km grid took about 3 wall-clock hours compared to the 10 minutes taken by the 10 ka run on a 20 km grid.
 The fact that the time series for ice volume on 10 km and 5 km grids are not very "steady" also suggests that these runs should actually be longer.

 In this vein, if you have an available supercomputer then a good exercise is to extend our grid sequencing example to 3 km or 2 km resolutions [AschwandenAdalgeirsdottirKhroulev]_; these grids are already supported in the script ``spinup.sh``.
 Note that the vertical grid also generally gets refined as the horizontal grid is refined.